-The University Design Center faculty members and students work closely with businesses, corporations and universities across the country to provide and document the experiences of research, design, and space planning.
+The University Design Center faculty members and students work closely with businesses and corporations across the country to provide and document research, design, and space planning.
 These entities benefit from our faculty expertise and student motivation as we tackle real-world design challenges, as a basis for informing the clients and the broader design community.

 We believe good design extends beyond the physical elements of space; good design yields broadly-based value – it shapes our lives, influences our behaviors and interactions, and produces measurable benefits in energy use, human comfort, wellness and capital assessment.
 We provide pre-design and design services that are practical, memorable, and effective for our participating clients.

 Our projects are assigned to knowledgeable faculty members and energetic students.
-Each team provides the clients with Design and/or Evaluation documentation; including written reports, descriptive illustrations and experiential images, appropriate to the project's needs.
+Each team provides the clients with Design and documentation; including written reports, descriptive illustrations, floor plan, lighting design, photo realistic renderings, and finishes and furniture specifications appropriate to the project's needs.

 "I had the pleasure of working with several University Design Center students and their faculty this past academic year.
 This collaborative process to re-imagine an existing K-12 middle school building into a Theater and Dance educational facility brought together students, faculty, stakeholders and design professionals.
 The process provided students an opportunity to work through a programming phase of a renovation project.
 The process confirmed how important the development of programming is to design decision making, and meeting the client’s needs now and beyond.
 The analysis, research and excellent final product is a testimonial to the quality of students and faculty we have at Ball State University."

 James W. Lowe, PE